Color Variants Identification in Fashion e-commerce via Contrastive Self-Supervised Representation Learning: Experiments

-Using Table \ref{effect_queue}, we also inspect the effect of an extra memory module being used to facilitate the comparisons with a large number of negative examples.
+\textbf{Effect of Memory Queue in SSL for our task:} We also inspect the effect of an extra memory module/queue being used to facilitate the comparisons with a large number of negative examples.
 In particular, we make use of the MOCOv2 method with the following settings: i) queue size of 5k, ii) temperature parameter of 0.05, iii) a MLP (512$\rightarrow$4096$\rightarrow$relu$\rightarrow$123) added after the avgpool layer of the ResNet34, iv) SGD for updating the query encoder, with learning rate of 0.001, momentum of 0.9, weight decay of $1e^{-6}$, and v) value of 0.999 for $\theta$ in the momentum update.
-We observed that using a separate memory module significantly boosts the performance of self-supervised learning in our task.
+It is observed from Table \ref{results_all}, by the columns of MOCOv2 and BYOL, that the performance of the former is superior.
+As BYOL does not use a memory module, but MOCOv2 does, we conclude that using a separate memory module significantly boosts the performance of SSL in our task.
+Motivated by our observations so far, we choose to employ both momentum encoding and memory module in our proposed PBCNet method.